How Best Seller Lists Actually Work (And Why To Avoid Them)

 You want to understand the difference between bestsellers and impact?
 Read this article about what a book has done for Melissa Gonzalez.

-It tripled incoming leads to her business, doubled her revenue in two years, established her as a keynote speaker, and got her media in every important retail outlet.
+It tripled incoming leads to her business, doubled her revenue in two years, established her as a keynote speaker, and got her media attention in every important retail outlet.
 It was resounding success in all ways for her…and it did it selling less than 1,000 copies.

 Selling copies matters if book sales are your only revenue stream–which is only true for professional authors.
 For people in business, a book has an entirely different purpose, that often has no correlation with selling copies.